jacebenson/cedar/docs/docs/typescript/strict-mode.md

 ### Roles checks for CurrentUser in `src/lib/auth`

-When you setup auth, Redwood includes some template code for handling roles with the `hasRole` function.
+When you setup auth, Cedar includes some template code for handling roles with the `hasRole` function.
-While Redwood does runtime checks to make sure it doesn't access roles if it doesn't exist, TypeScript in strict mode will highlight errors, depending on whether you are returning `roles`, and whether those roles are `string` or `string[]`
+While Cedar does runtime checks to make sure it doesn't access roles if it doesn't exist, TypeScript in strict mode will highlight errors, depending on whether you are returning `roles`, and whether those roles are `string` or `string[]`

 ```typescript
 export const hasRole = (roles: AllowedRoles): boolean => {